Predicting Human Behavior in Unrepeated, Simultaneous-Move Games: Model Variations

 \subsection{Simplicity Versus Predictive Performance}

-We evaluated the predictive performance of each model on the \noun{COMBO9} dataset using 10-fold cross-validation repeated 10 times, as in Section~\ref{sec:comparisons}.
+We evaluated the predictive performance of each model on the \noun{All10} dataset using 10-fold cross-validation repeated 10 times, as in Section~\ref{sec:comparisons}.
 The results are given in the last column of Table~\ref{tbl:hypercube} and plotted in Figure~\ref{fig:hypercube}.

 All else being equal, a model with higher performance is more desirable, as is a model with fewer parameters.
-We can plot an ``efficient frontier'' of those models that achieved the (statistically significantly) best performance for a given number of parameters or fewer; see Figure~\ref{fig:hypercube}.
-The original QLk model (\texttt{gi-QLk2}) is \emph{not} efficient in this sense; it is dominated by \texttt{ah-QCH3}, which has significantly better predictive performance and fewer parameters (because it restricts agents to homogeneous precisions and accurate beliefs).
-Our analysis thus argues that the flexibility added by inhomogeneous precisions and general precision beliefs is less important than the number of levels and the choice of population belief.
-Conversely, the poor performance of the Poisson variants relative to \texttt{ah-QCH3} indicates that flexibility in describing the level distribution is more important than the total number of levels modeled.
+We can plot an \emph{efficient frontier} of those models that achieved the best performance for a given number of parameters or fewer; see Figure~\ref{fig:hypercube}.
+The original QLk model (\texttt{gi-QLk2}) is \emph{not} efficient in this sense; it is dominated by, e.g., \texttt{ah-QCH3}, which has both significantly better predictive performance and fewer parameters (because it restricts agents to homogeneous precisions and accurate beliefs).